ingan274/Pokemon/README.md

 # Pokemon | Catch 'Em All
+Pokemon themes RPG game!
 Select your Pokemon and see if you can catch them all!

 # How to play
 Select the character that you want to play as.